International Human Rights Law LLM

 Entry requirements

-A bachelor degree with a 2:1 (hons) in law or a relevant social science or non-UK equivalent.
+A bachelor degree with a 2:1 (hons) or equivalent in law or a relevant social science subject.

 English language requirements